RishaanDevz/OpenAssistant/README.md

 Note: Make sure you have the appropriate API keys set up in your `.env` file for the model you want to use.

-## New Features
+## Features

+- **Intelligent Conversations**: Engage in dynamic conversations with the AI assistant.
-- **Music Playback**: OpenAssistant can now play music from your local music directory.
+- **Music Playback**: Play music from your local music directory.
-- **Audio Download**: You can download audio from YouTube videos directly through OpenAssistant.
+- **Audio Download**: Download audio from YouTube videos directly through OpenAssistant.
-- **Improved Profile Handling**: The chat interface now supports loading custom profiles and fallback to server-provided default profiles.
+- **Weather Information**: Get current weather data for any location.
+- **Wolfram Alpha Integration**: Perform complex calculations and retrieve factual data.
+- **Google Search**: Search and summarize web content.
+- **Profile Customization**: Load custom profiles to tailor the assistant's capabilities and personality.
-- **Audio Streaming**: Implemented audio streaming functionality for a smoother music playback experience.
+- **Audio Streaming**: Stream audio for a smooth music playback experience.
-- **Enhanced Error Handling**: Better error messages and graceful error handling throughout the application.

 ## Contributing

 Contributions to OpenAssistant are welcome!
 Feel free to submit pull requests or open issues for bugs and feature requests.